Compassion vs. Empathy: Understanding The Differences In Leadership

 Understanding the differences between compassion and empathy is essential for effective leadership.

-While empathy allows leaders to understand their team’s feelings, compassion motivates them to take action to alleviate any distress.
+While empathy mapping allows leaders to understand their team’s feelings, compassion motivates them to take action to alleviate any distress.